Yellow-rumped Thornbill Acanthiza chrysorrhoa

 |Queensland Not listed||Reporting rate 1%|

 The Yellow-rumped Thornbill is a distinctive small passerine with a bright yellow rump and conspicuous facial markings (Menkhorst et al. 2017).
-It is a member of the family Acanthizidae, which includes other thornbills, gerygones and scrubwrens.
-It is the largest species of thornbill, up to 12cm in length (Higgins & Peter 2002) and diverged early from other thornbills (Marki et al. 2017), resulting in a species quite distinct from the rest within its genus.
+It is the largest species of thornbill, up to 12cm in length (Higgins & Peter 2002) and diverged early from other thornbills (Marki et al. 2017), consequently it is quite distinct within the genus.
 If seen well it can be identified easily, and its distinctive tinkling calls further differentiate it from other thornbills.
-Yellow-rumped Thornbill is patchily distributed in Brisbane and are only common at a few sites.
-Yet it wanders widely and can turn up anywhere with suitable habitat.
-Most commonly found in small groups of 2-4, although flocks of up to a dozen have been recorded rarely.
+Birds are patchily distributed in Brisbane and are only common at a few sites, but wander widely.

 A species of open habitats, the Yellow-rumped Thornbill occurs patchily across Brisbane, but beyond our border is common across much of Western Australia, South Australia, southern Northern Territory and the south east States.
 Yellow-rumped Thornbill has been recorded from most districts across mainland Brisbane excluding the wetter forests of the Camel’s Head and the south east corner (and the species has never been recorded on Moreton Island), but it is never really common and typically occurs in small numbers.
 Strongholds are at Prior’s Pocket, Oxley Creek Common and the open country near the mouth of the Brisbane River.
 The highest count is of 12 birds at Oxley Creek Common (Possingham 2009) but typical counts are much lower, with only a handful of records over 5 birds.